jhuckaby/pixl-chart/README.md

 |------|---------|
 | Boolean | `true` |

 This feature allows the chart to automatically redraw itself when the underlying `<canvas>` element changes size.
 Note that in order for this to work, [autoManage](#automanage) also needs to be enabled.
-See [Auto Resizing](#auto-resizing) below for more details.
+See [Auto Resizing](#auto-resizing) for more details.

 ### background